Trinidad, Beni: Tourism

-Under the Köppen climate classification, Trinidad has a tropical monsoon climate bordering on a tropical savanna climate with a lengthy rainy season and a short dry season.
-The area receives ample rainfall, but is divided sharply between wet and dry seasons.
-Trinidad is technically Bolivia's wettest departmental capital, with more than 1,400mm in precipitation falling than in the capita La Paz (600mm).

-Tourist attractions

 Trinidad has two singular museums.
 The Museo Itícola (Fish Fauna Museum) is the third largest of its kind in South America and houses over 400 specimens of fish species found in the region’s lakes and lagoons.
 It is located on the UAB University campus.
 Visitors can see tiny fish, piranhas, and a preserved pink river dolphin (full sized floating in formaldehyde).
-The Kenneth Lee Ethno-Archeological Museum is also a great place to visit.
-Here, visitors can view exhibits of pottery, utensils and tools, textiles and other implements used by the Moxos culture.
+The Kenneth Lee Ethno-Archeological Museum has exhibits of pottery, utensils and tools, textiles and other implements used by the Moxos culture.

 Of interest to ornithologists, the highly endangered blue-throated macaw (Ara glaucogularis) in the surrounding countryside.
 Expeditions to see these can be locally arranged.